Common Advisement Topics

 - Human Services students interested in a Master’s degree in Couple and Family Therapy should explore our partnership with Thomas Jefferson University.

-- Review the HDFS Advisement Center Guide to Grad School and Career Planning for helpful tips
+- Review the HDFS Advisement Center Guide (text-to-speech friendly version) to Grad School and Career Planning for helpful tips